JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 2008–2026

-Earlier in my practice, I understood space and time as refined elements capable of revealing the structure of the self.
-Empty space confronted the ego with its relation to past and future.
-Silence exposed identity.
+Earlier in my practice, I understood space and time as elements capable of revealing the structure of the self.
+This was necessary.
+But revelation is not habitation.

+There are moments when the work does not hold.
 Before openings I have stood inside the installation and felt nothing but doubt.
-Not conceptual doubt but physical doubt.
 A tightening in the chest.
-A suspicion that everything is constructed too carefully and that the structure will fail under real presence.
+A suspicion that the structure will fail under real presence.

 During the installation of Re-Birth a suspension point gave way and I remained near the ceiling longer than planned, recalculating weight and tension.
 The geometry was precise.
 My confidence was not.

 Over time my focus shifted from exposing the self to inhabiting a field condition in which the self remains relative.
-Space and time are no longer treated as primary themes but as assumed coordinates.
-What matters is relational movement within them.

 The question is no longer “Who am I in this space?”